Aaryan-Urunkar/Insurance-DAO/README.md

 - [Foundry](https://getfoundry.sh/) - A blazing fast, portable, and modular toolkit for Ethereum application development written in Rust.
 - [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) - A linux-like terminal in windows systems.
 Necessary if you want to run foundry.
+- [Metamask](https://metamask.io/download/) - A browser-extension which acts as a wallet for the ethereum blockchain, and other test networks

 ### Installation